 Che de Boer wants to continue documenting heritage sites, digitally preserving them for years to come.
 He’s looking to virtually re-create New Zealand’s ChristChurch Cathedral as it existed before it was damaged by a 2011 earthquake.
 He’s also working on a number of locations that he can’t yet disclose.
 “These are locations that everyone knows about but only few get to access,” he says.
 “We’ll hopefully democratize experiences that most people would never get an opportunity to have in their lifetime.”

-As an advocate for what he calls “slice of life” experiences, Che de Boer envisions a future where virtual reality can satisfy people’s thirst for new experiences.
+As an advocate for what he calls “slice of life” experiences, Che de Boer envisions a future in which virtual reality can satisfy people’s thirst for new experiences.
 “Sometimes people just want to be moved and be in awe of the environment they’re placed in—like a beach, a coliseum, or a tomb,” he says.
 “If the realism is so good, then it’s like actually being there.”